Plan Your Visit

 If you are bringing a group of ten or more, please call ahead to schedule your visit.
 Because of limited space within the home, we are unable to accommodate groups larger than 60 at a time.
 Smaller groups will be taken through the home as tour guides become available, usually every 30 minutes.
 Call and make a reservation today!

 Allow an hour and a half for the tour guide to lead you through the tours of the Coke Museum and Coca-Cola memorabilia collection, the Biedenharn Home, and the Bible Museum.
 The Elsong Gardens tour is self-guided and you are free to stay as long as you like.
 You will want to enjoy a 5¢ Coke in the Coke Museum or the gardens as well.
 Please limit to one 5¢ Coke per paid tour.
 With prior notice, special presentations can be arranged for visitors.

 You will enter the Coke Museum through the large glass display room to view items including the first Coca-Cola delivery truck, and antique signage hung high in the galley.
 You may purchase your tickets in the Museum Store, then begin the tour of the Coke Museum where you will “visit” a replica of a vintage soda fountain and view our collection of Coca-Cola memorabilia.
 The next building on campus is the Bible Museum, with a guided tour of some of our favorite pieces from Emy-Lou’s collection.
 Next door to that is the historic Biedenharn home.
 Note that visitors are invited to play the grand piano during their tour and are encouraged to bring sheet music.
 At the back of the home, you will find the beautiful English walled gardens that Emy-Lou spent much of her life developing.
-The gardens feature thousands of flowering plants, graceful statues and beautiful water fountains, as well as a conservatory.
+This wonderful Louisiana garden features thousands of flowering plants, graceful statues and beautiful water fountains, as well as a conservatory.